p-vale/antro-ecommerce/README.md

 E-commerce UI made with react.
 Uses routing and styled components.

-Images and picture were made specifically for this project.
+Images and pictures were made specifically for this project.
 UI idea developed on Figma.

-norm.css contains the normalize.css file plus another rule. style.css contains the global styles of this project.
+IMPORTANT:
+Please Note: the Home and Login sections aren't interactive.

 ### To Do:
-- delete and quantity
-- add to bag button in product pages
-- remove true from data>Majoram>bag
 - highlight current page in header (how?)
-- font
+- font + images
+- responsive
+**Maybe also:**
+- add a response in Login to tell the user that it's fake
+- make home button interactive